Deep Transfer Learning: A Novel Collaborative Learning Model for Cyberattack Detection Systems in IoT Networks: Performance Analysis

-In addition, Table~\ref{table:results_p5_50000} shows the significant numbers of multiple datasets with $p\_value=5$ in CASE 2.
-In this table, the significant numbers also have a gap at around 10-40\% between two solutions.
-It shows that the common trend of significant numbers increases for all datasets when number of samples increases.
-However, in IoT2, IoT5, IoT6 datasets, the significant numbers are slightly decreased because of the randomly selected samples from the original dataset.
+In addition, Table~\ref{table:results_p5_50000} shows the significant numbers of multiple datasets with $p=5$ in CASE 2.
+In this table, the significant numbers also have a gap of around 10-40\% between the two solutions.
+It shows the common trend that the significant numbers increase for most datasets when the number of samples increases.
+However, in IoT2, IoT5, and IoT6 datasets, the significant numbers slightly decrease because of the randomly selected samples from the original dataset.
 It also can be demonstrated by the high fluctuation of the reconstruction errors of IoT2, IoT5, IoT6 datasets in Fig.~\ref{fig:loss_iot_50000} compared with other datasets.
-However, in all study datasets, our proposed solution still performs much better than the state-of-the-art UDL solution.
-These results demonstrate that our solution can work efficiently in all IoT and conventional cybersecurity datasets in detecting cyberattacks in the network.
+However, in all studied datasets, our proposed solution still performs much better than the state-of-the-art UDL solution.
+These results demonstrate that our solution can work efficiently in all IoT and conventional cybersecurity datasets in detecting cyberattacks in~the~network.